 The following organizations may provide free meals, groceries, and perishable food items.
 Locations will also often have special holiday meals, such as assistance at Thanksgiving and Christmas.
 Call for more details, including hours.

-A number of other food banks operate in the region.
+A number of other free food banks and soup kitchens operate in the region.
 They serve hundreds of families per week with meals, free or low cost bags of groceries, and surplus government commodities.
-Locate more McHenry County Illinois food pantries.
+Locate more McHenry County Illinois free food pantries.